TrieanNguyen/Hadoop-Cluster-3node/README.md

 * Run command: cd Hadoop-Cluster-3node
 * Run the command to build Images:    docker-compose build
 * Run the command to build Container: docker-compose up
-* If you want stop the Container:     docker-compose down
+* If you want stop the Container, run command:  docker-compose down